Need Help?

 Viewed the video before I purchased the part.
 Received the part and put it in.
 Everything went as planned.
 Read more

-Replaced cycling thermostat.
+Replaced thermostat.
 Read more